Updating Yandex StoreDoc cluster settings

 -

-configSpec.mongodb.<Yandex_StoreDoc_host_type>.resources: Storage parameters:diskTypeId: Disk type.diskSize: New storage size, in bytes.
+configSpec.mongodb.<Yandex_StoreDoc_host_type>.resources: Storage settings:diskTypeId: Disk type.diskSize: New storage size, in bytes.

-Yandex StoreDoc host type depends on the sharding type.
-Possible values:
+The Yandex StoreDoc host type depends on the sharding type.
+The possible values are

 mongod,mongocfg,mongos, andmongoinfra.
 For a non-sharded cluster, usemongod.